evgenijkadyrov/dataPicker/README.md

 # Datepicker

 The Datepicker project provides a set of components for selecting and managing dates in UI applications.
-It includes three main components: DatePicker, RangePicker, and CalendarTodo.
+It includes three main components: DatePicker, RangeCalendar, and CalendarTodo.

 ## Installation